-In many parts of the world, including the European Union and the United States, digital signing has been adopted as a way to implement electronic signatures that are considered legally binding.
+In many parts of the world, including the European Union and the United States, businesses have adopted digital signing as a way to implement electronic signatures that are considered legally binding.
 This article introduces digital signatures, digital certificates, and the relationship between digital signatures and PKCS #7.

 A digital signature is proof of the authenticity of digital messages, files, executables, documents, etc. in modern communication by employing strong cryptographic techniques such as encryption and hashing.
 A unique digital ID (and a signing key) are required to create a digital signature.
 Digital IDs or certificates are based on asymmetric (or public key) cryptography, which uses key pairs (a combination of public and private keys).
 Public keys are openly distributed among the communicating entities, and the private (signing) keys are kept secret.
 The most common public key algorithm used is RSA.

 Certificates provide the foundation for a PKI (public key infrastructure).
 Certificates are electronic representations of users, computers, network devices, or services.
 They are given out by a CA (Certificate Authority) and are linked to a pair of public and private keys.
 The current standard being used for digital certificates is X.509, as defined in RFC 5280.
 Some of the main parameters that exist in a certificate are: